nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_example_Nadav.md

 							   create it with: 		Terminal> 	touch .railsrc
 							   and open it with: 	Terminal> 	subl .railsrc

-		Add the following content to the ".railsrc":
+		Add the following content to the ".railsrc" file:

 		-d postgresql		// sets the database to postresql